Finding the Best Places to Retire Since 2006!

-Much of this growth has come from people who have discovered that Pooler is a reasonably priced, quiet and safe place to live.
+Much of this growth has come from people who have discovered that Pooler is a relatively reasonably priced, quiet and safe place to live.
 An extra benefit is that it is within a few miles of some desirable areas, including Hilton Head Island (30 minutes), Florida's beaches (75 minutes) and bustling Atlanta (three hours).
 Historic downtown Savannah is only 10 minutes away.
-Amenities are not overwhelming but include a couple of golf courses, a racetrack, the Mighty Eighth Air Force Museum and a Tanger Outlet Mall with Ralph Lauren, Ann Taylor and Bed, Bath and Beyond among others.
+Amenities are not overwhelming but include a couple of golf courses, a racetrack, the Mighty Eighth Air Force Museum and a Tanger Outlet Mall with Ralph Lauren, Ann Taylor and others.

 Age 45 or Better: 30%

 Cost of Living: 18% below the national average